OceanMixingCommunity/Standard-Mixing-Routines/README.md

 # Standard-Mixing-Routines
-Repository for standard software used by oceanographic mixing community
+Repository for standard software used by oceanographic mixing community.

 This repository is inteded to be a repo for "best-practices" software used to perform standard calculations in the Oceanographic mixing community (such as Thorpe scales, finescale parameterizations etc).